TMJ Treatment in Omaha

 - Other common symptoms of TMD include toothaches, recurrent headaches, neck aches, dizziness, upper shoulder pain, and ringing in the ears (tinnitis)

 Treatment of TMJD is dependent on the cause of symptoms.
 Dr. Semerad and Dr. Larsen have sought out extensive additional training treating this often misunderstood disorder and she is experienced in determining the underlying cause of symptoms.
 Treatment modalities may include in-office stretching of muscles, home exercises, appliance therapy, treatment of underlying sleep apnea (as sometimes patients clench or grind teeth during sleep to disrupt an apneic event), correction of underlying bite problems, and Botox® or Xeomin® therapy of muscular trigger points.

 Phone: (402) 397-6453

-We strive to see patients experiencing a dental emergency the day that they call.
+We strive to see patients experiencing a dental emergency the same day they call.

 We offer a 24/7 Call Service so you can call anytime: (402) 397-6453.